madmurphy/libconfini/MAN.md

 ## THE `IniFormat` BITFIELD

-For a correct use of this library it is fundamental to understand the `IniFormat` bitfield. **libconfini** has been born as a general INI parser, with the main purpose of _being able to understand INI files written by other programs_ (see README).
-Therefore some flexibility was required.
+For a correct use of this library it is fundamental to understand the `IniFormat` bitfield. **libconfini** has been born as a general INI parser, with the main purpose of _being able to understand INI files written by other programs_ (see README), therefore some flexibility was required.

 When an INI file is parsed it is parsed according to a format.
 The `IniFormat` bitfield is a description of such format.